macthecadillac/atree/README.md

 tokens or references to the nodes.
 Both can be created by methods on `Token` and `Node<T>`.
 However, due to the rules of borrow checking, mutable iterators over the node references are only defined on `Token`.

+The API might change from version to version before we hit 1.0.
+Versioning follows semver rules when the API does change.

 ## Crate Feature Flags
   - `serde`: support for serde 1.x.
 Optional feature/dependency.